5004-SEA-Fa24-Geeng/bg-arena-planner-jennnyren/Report.md

 ## Technical Questions

 1. What is the difference between == and .equals in java?
 Provide a code example of each, where they would return different results for an object.
-Include the code snippet using the hash marks (```) to create a code block.\
+Include the code snippet using the hash marks (```) to create a code block.
-ANSWER:
+\
 In Java, ``==``checks if two references point to the same object,``.equals()``checks if two objects are meaningfully equal based on how the class defines equality.

    ```java